mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 ## Current status

 This branch contains an event-driven reproducer in the simple-camera app and an iOS Harness stress test.
 I have not produced the exact AVFoundation assertion locally or in CI yet.
-The local multi-physical-camera iPhone 15 Pro became locked during the first attempt and a later local `run-ios` attempt failed in Xcode before launching the app.
+The local multi-physical-camera iPhone 15 Pro became locked during the first attempt and later local `run-ios` attempts failed in Xcode before launching the app.
 The available iPhone SE 3rd gen ran the earlier repro loop without crashing.
 CI has now run the earlier broad 120-cycle repro, the corrected `photo -> video -> photo` native/Skia topology repro, the active photo/video capture topology repro, and a production-shape photo+video output restart repro on real iOS Device Farm hardware without crashing.
 A newer active-recorder mutation repro does fail deterministically on CI, but with `AVFoundationErrorDomain Code=-11818 "Recording Stopped"` rather than the private attach/detach assertion.

 The strongest confirmed root-cause evidence is therefore the original issue stack plus the VisionCamera call ordering below.
 The original stack proves `AVCaptureSession.startRunning()` overlapped with AVFoundation's private configuration-commit notification path.
+A symbol/string pass over local iOS 18.7 and 18.7.1 `AVFCapture` DeviceSupport binaries confirms the private assertion strings for this exact output lifetime boundary: `-[AVCaptureOutput attachToFigCaptureSession:]_block_invoke` asserts `_outputInternal->figCaptureSession == NULL`, while `-[AVCaptureOutput detachFromFigCaptureSession:]_block_invoke` asserts `figCaptureSession == _outputInternal->figCaptureSession`.
+The reporter's attach-side crash means AVFoundation tried to attach an output object whose internal `figCaptureSession` pointer was already non-null.
 A separate client report mentions the sibling private assertion `AVCaptureOutput detachFromFigCaptureSession` during rapid `photo -> video -> photo` changes, especially with a filter-preview path involved.
 That client report is not a stack trace, but it is directionally important because it points at the same output lifetime boundary from the detach side rather than the attach side.
-The exact assertion conditions inside `-[AVCaptureOutput attachToFigCaptureSession:]` and `detachFromFigCaptureSession` are private Apple code, so the remaining internal invariant is inferred from stacks/logs, not decompiled source.

 ## What the crash stack proves